Alok-maurya/Irrigation-Scheduling-and-Disease-Infestation-Alert/README.md

 ### Acknowledgements
 - Thank you Er.
-BBikash Ranjan Behera, for helping in preparartion of the initial/basic structure of work.
+Bikash Ranjan Behera, for helping in preparartion of the initial/basic structure of work.

 - This project was developed with assistance from [ChatGPT](https://openai.com/chatgpt) by OpenAI for research.
-Thank you OpenAI for providing a frre of cost AI assistance  in the research work.
+Thank you OpenAI for providing a free of cost AI assistance  in the research work.